frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - In **series mode**, the output of Filter A feeds Filter B, resulting in sharper roll-off.
 - The envelope amount determines how much the filter responds dynamically to each keypress.

+> [!TIP]
-> Tip: Try using 50% keyboard tracking with medium resonance for natural brightness across octaves.
+> > Tip: Try using 50% keyboard tracking with medium resonance for natural brightness across octaves.

 ### Patch Points
 | Patch Point | Type | Description |